swordysrepo/Autokill-Processes/README.md

 # Autokill-Processes
-this is intended to automatically end the set processes any time they are running after the script runs
+this is intended to automatically end the processes selected